 slreq.ReqSet.runTests.
 For more information, see Verify Requirements with MATLAB Tests and Ways to Write Unit Tests.

 Simulation testing: Requirement verification status reflects the results of the following linkable Simulink Test items after you run these items in the Test Manager:

 To learn how to verify requirements with Simulink Test items, see Test Model Against Requirements and Report Results.

 Run tests from the Simulink Test Manager, or using sltest.testmanager.run(Simulink Test).
-For a brief tutorial on creating and running a test case, follow the first part of Create and Run a Baseline Test (Simulink Test).
+For a brief tutorial on creating and running a test case, follow the first part of Create and Run a Baseline Test Case (Simulink Test).